 The Caboose: Strawberry Park Hot Springs, Steamboat Springs

 A former caboose now serves as the "most comfortable" accommodations at Strawberry Park Hot Springs, about a 20-minute drive (four-wheel-drive only in winter) from downtown Steamboat Springs.
-The renovated caboose has a gas fireplace, bathroom with shower, solar lights and full-size futon with linens.
+The renovated caboose has a gas fireplace, bathroom with shower, solar lights and a full-size futon with linens.

 The kitchenette comes with pots, pans, dishes and silverware, but you'll need to bring your own food to prepare.
 Don't forget your swimsuit, as the hot springs here are the main attraction, though beware (or prepare): They are clothing optional after dark.
 No children allowed in the soaking pools once the sun sets.

-The Strawberry Hot Springs are a fun way to relax any time of day, clothing or not.
+The Strawberry Hot Springs area is a fun way to relax any time of day, clothing or not.
 These natural pools of mineral water are tucked deep in the forest along a river.
 The adventurous like to jump back and forth between the frigid river water and the steamy hot springs.

 A Drive-In Movie Theater: Monte Vista